 - A dedicated training programme on climate change risks and opportunities

-Ecosystems Management is one of UNEP FI’s core themes.
-This theme is organized first and foremost through the Natural Capital Declaration, a partnership with the Global Canopy Programme.
+Ecosystems Management is organized first and foremost through the Natural Capital Finance Alliance, a partnership with the Global Canopy Programme.
 Key areas of focus for banking practitioners include:

 Banking & Human Rights

 Over the years, UNEP FI has developed guidance on human rights and broader social issues and is actively supporting the exploration of the links between environmental issues such as climate change and human rights / social issues.
 Key resources for banking practitioners include: